Last date modified: 2026-Jun-11

 Transition period to Centralized Authentication

-Until all users in the instance have accepted the invitation, your organization will use both the legacy authentication and Centralized Authentication workflows.
-During this transition period, the user login process is as follows:
+During the transition period, your organization will use both the legacy authentication and Centralized Authentication workflows to allow time for reviewing settings, registering SSO providers, and performing testing.
+During this time, the user login process works as follows:

 1. Navigate to your RelativityOne URL.